SiddhanGaur/Netflix-Clone/README.md

-This netflix clone is a dynamic site and has everything you need for fullstack development practice.
+This netflix clone is a dynamic site.
 It runs on a Node.js server.
 It uses TMDB API for all data.